 No investigations were initiated by the NEH-OIG during this semiannual reporting period.
-We received one actionable Hotline complaint, which was still open as of September 30, 2018.
+We received one Hotline complaint which has been referred for an audit.

 We continue to receive a steady volume of communications from individuals who have been targeted (and in some instances victimized) by an internet scam purporting to represent an NEH financial assistance opportunity.